Self Assessment Tax Return

 3. Avoid Penalties

-Filing your tax return early helps you understand how much tax you owe well in advance.
+Filing your taxes early lets you know exactly what you owe well ahead of time.
 This gives you more time to:

 For those making payments on account, knowing your tax liability early can help you prepare for upcoming instalments.